Introduction

 Navigate to 'Projects', select the blue ‘New Project’ button.
 You will need to give your project a name, this can be changed later.
 Add any relevant tags or description for your application or architecture, and hit 'Create'.

-A model questionnaire appears by default to assist you, close that and instead navigate the components on the left hand side to choose what you need to build your diagram.
+Navigate to the components and trust zones on the left hand side to choose what you need to build your diagram.
 Simply drag and drop them onto the canvas.
 We recommend starting with your trust zones to group the components together, and to provide a level of trust and risk for those zones.
-However, you can still proceed with a full threat model without trust zones, if you are unsure of this detail.
+However, you can still proceed with a full threat model without trust zones.
 It can be added in at any time, and you are still able to update your threat model.
 If no trust zones are included, the default trust rating used will be zero.

 You can enlarge the trust zones and move them around as you see fit.
 Next pick your components.
 You can expand the sections which are in alphabetical order, or use the search bar to find your ‘user’, ‘database’, ‘S3 bucket’ and many many more.
 New components are added in every product release.